ISO 13485 Certification for Medical Devices

 • Special manufacturing operations

-Validation protocols, results, and revalidation intervals must be documented.
+Validation protocols, results, and revalidation intervals must be documented and defensible.

 ISO 13485 requires: